Pandemic Threatens Local Papers Even As Readers Devour Their Coverage

 "Our paper, an independent weekly, very sadly laid off one-third of our staff," Sara Rubin, who runs the newsroom for the Monterey County Weekly, wrote recently in an email to me.

-"We are the paper of record in our community and if no one else reports on the details of our shelter-in-place order, etc, it truly feels like a dark place.
+"We are the paper of record in our community, and if no one else reports on the details of our shelter-in-place order, etc, it truly feels like a dark place.
 Plus, I had to see people who really feel like family go and it's heartbreaking," Rubin added.

 The Weekly regrets to announce the layoffs of seven employees https://t.co/a1y00sfi4z— Monterey County Weekly (@mcweekly) March 18, 2020

 The snap recession caused by the efforts to contain the coronavirus pandemic have laid bare the fragility of news organizations that were skating at the precipice of financial disaster even before this year.
 Alternative publications, especially those in the Northwest, were hit early.
-And Rubin says her publication was relatively robust compared to many of its counterparts.
+And Rubin says her publication was relatively robust compared with many of its counterparts.

 "I think there's something different about what's happening right now," Mi-Ai Parrish, the former president and publisher of The Arizona Republic and The Kansas City Star, says in an interview.
 "They're all covering COVID.
 But everybody's covering it.
 And nobody's being paid for it.
 There are no advertisements."